Car hire Treviso

 Treviso is often known as ‘Little Venice’, thanks to its beautiful walled historic center and weeny canals.
 With a cheap car rental from us, you can not just explore Treviso, but also tour the charming towns of Trieste, Belluno, and Venice.
-A Treviso car rental also gives you an edge over traveling in another public mode of transport, as you can exercise full control over your Italian adventure.
+A Treviso car hire also gives you an edge over other modes of transport, as you can exercise full control over your Italian adventure.

-Booking a car hire in Treviso with us is a simple and easy process as compared with our suppliers.
-All you have to do is fill our simple booking form, compare the best available deals and make a one-tap reservation.
-In fact, you can connect with our 24/7 booking support and reserve Treviso car rental over a telephonic conversation; car rental couldn’t have been easier.
+Booking car rental in Treviso with us is a simple and easy process.
+All you have to do is fill our simple booking form, compare the best available deals, and make a one-tap reservation.
+In fact, you can connect with our 24/7 booking support and reserve Treviso car rental over a telephonic conversation.
 Pre-book your deal and enjoy additional benefits and exclusive discounts.

-Unlike any other Italian city, Treviso doesn’t depend on tourism and is a great place for visitors willing to experience authentic Veneto life away from the tourist crowds.
+Unlike any other Italian city, Treviso doesn’t depend on tourism alone as it is a great place to experience authentic Veneto life, away from the tourist crowds.
 The town is circumscribed within town walls and by waterways and features pretty canals, narrow cobbled streets, and frescoed churches.
-Though it is not as happening as the glamorous Venice, but it’s definitely worth a pleasant day trip.
+Though it is not as happening as the glamorous Venice, it’s definitely worth a pleasant day trip.

 Attractions to visit in Treviso

 City Walls and Gates

 Treviso is circumscribed within well-preserved 15th-century walls, but it’s certainly not the first.
 Treviso was a Roman city and they protected it from attack using these walls and the River Sile that flows alongside these walls.
 The present-day walls were built by Venetians (Winged lions on the imposing gates testify the fact).
 As Treviso was Venice’s stronghold, they used walls to protect any invasions from the north.